Charles B. Aycock High School: Band

 Charles B. Aycock High School offers a class for students interested in playing instruments.
 Interested students have the option to participate in the jazz band, marching band, or concert band.
 There is a summer camp offered for band members.

 Theatre

 Charles B. Aycock High School offers Beginning to Advanced Theatre.
 Drama club also offers students an opportunity to perform out of the classroom with a minimum of two productions throughout the school year.
 The theatre program, along with band and vocals, is being rebuilt through the efforts of excellent band and theatre teachers.

 Services

 The school offers counseling services.
 Students can make an appointment with a counselor for assistance with anything from school troubles to home life.
 The school offers: a nurse, a psychologist, a social worker, and three school counselors.
 The counselors offer help with signing up for SATs.
 They can write letters of recommendation, offer help with signing up for classes, and help students find financial aid.

-Controversies

-Since 2012, there have been 2 teachers charged which statutory rape while teaching at this school.